 - (1) Real estate fund: This fund is an open-end, commingled real-estate fund consisting primarily of real estate properties in the multifamily, industrial, office, retail and hotel sector.
-The investment is valued at NAV and redemption requests must be received by the fund 45 days prior to quarterend. - (2) Real estate fund: This fund is an open-end, commingled investment vehicle with a multidisciplinary investment strategy.
+The investment is valued at NAV and redemption requests are daily. - (2) Real estate fund: This fund is an open-end, commingled investment vehicle with a multidisciplinary investment strategy.
 Diversified nationally, the foundation of the portfolio is to acquire yield-driven assets consisting of all property types.
 The investment is valued at NAV and redemption request must be received by the fund 10 days prior to quarter end. - (3) Real estate fund: This fund is an open-end, commingled real-estate fund with a diversified portfolio of income producing properties located throughout the United States.
-The investment is valued at NAV and redemption request must be received 45 days before quarter end. - (4) Private equity fund: This fund seeks to acquire and structure private equity portfolios of private equity partnerships and underlying portfolio companies.
-The investment is valued at NAV. - (5) Hedge fund: This fund seeks to acquire fundamentally cheap corporate and mortgage securities in order to reduce drawdowns during market dislocations.
-The investment is valued at NAV and redemption requests must be received by the fund 90 days prior to quarter end.
+The investment is valued at NAV and redemption request must be received 45 days before quarter end. - (4) Private equity funds: These funds seek to acquire and structure private equity portfolios of private equity partnerships and underlying portfolio companies.
+The investments are valued at NAV.